Confinement in the tricritical Ising model: Spectrum from TCSA

 which interpolates smoothly between the $E_7$ mass gap $m_1$ \eqref{eq:e7gap} and the RSOS $\mathcal{A}_3$ kink mass $m_K$ \eqref{eq:a3gap}.
 The comparison of the two semi-classical pictures to the mass spectrum extracted from TCSA is shown in Fig. \ref{fig:masscoupling_ferro_V}.

-Apart from the validity of the semi-classical approaches in their appropriate regimes $\eta\ll 1$ ($E_7$) and $1-\eta\ll 1$ ($\mathcal{A}_3$), it is surprising that the semi-classical predictions of the $\mathcal{A}_3$ confinement continue to be quite accurate for the full range of $\eta$, and provide a very good description of the evolution of the mass spectrum between the two endpoints.
+Apart from the validity of the semi-classical approaches in their appropriate regimes $\eta\ll 1$ ($E_7$) and $(1-\eta)\ll 1$ ($\mathcal{A}_3$), it is remarkable that the semi-classical predictions of the $\mathcal{A}_3$ confinement continue to be quite accurate to very small values of $\eta$, down to $0.0025$.
+As we point out below, this means that the evolution of the mass spectrum can be described by semi-classical methods for the full range of parameters.